 Infected Gum Pocket: Causes & Treatment

 Gum pockets are spaces between the tooth and gum that form when the gums pull away from teeth due to periodontal disease.
 These gum pockets increase in depth and become infected if left untreated.
 In the early stage, the infected gum pocket can be treated with good oral hygiene and professional teeth cleaning.
 Over time, the infection can damage the bone and tissues that support teeth and may eventually lead to tooth loss.
-In this blog post, we will discuss how does a gum pocket forms, how it becomes infected, and how to prevent it from developing.
+In this blog post, we will discuss how a gum pocket forms, how it becomes infected, and how to prevent it from developing.

 How Does an Infected Gum Pocket Form?

-• Gingivitis: gingivitis infection is an early stage of periodontal disease that causes the gums to become red, swollen, and bleed easily.
+• Gingivitis: Gingivitis infection is an early stage of periodontal disease that causes the gums to become red, swollen, and bleed easily.

-• Periodontitis: it is a more advanced stage of periodontal disease that can damage the bone and tissues that support teeth, leading to tooth loss.
+• Periodontitis: It is a more advanced stage of periodontal disease that destroys the tooth-supporting tissues and jaw bone damage, leading to periodontal pockets, loose teeth, and tooth loss.

-Gingivitis causes the gums to become red, inflamed, and swollen.
-Eventually, the gums separate from the teeth as a response to the inflammation and form a pocket.
-As periodontal disease progresses, the pocket deepens, and more plaque and bacteria accumulate below the gum line, which makes the gum pocket infected.
-Over time, the infection will damage the bone and tissues that support teeth, leading to tooth loss.
+As periodontal disease progresses, the periodontal pocket deepens, and more plaque and bacteria accumulate below the gum line, which makes the gum pocket infected.
+Over time, the infection will cause permanent damage to the bone tissue and soft tissues that support teeth, leading to tooth loss.

 Infected gum pocket starts with plaque